hiperwalk/hiperwalk/docs/development/index.rst

 * The current version was tested with Ubuntu 20.04.
   Hiperwalk failed to be configured in Ubuntu 22.04.
 * The current version only works with GTK 3.0.
-  Implementation using GTK 4.0 are postponed to the next release.
+  Implementation using GTK 4.0 is postponed to the next release.